mbentley/docker-in-docker/scripts/README.md

   * `DTR_REPLICAS` - number of DTR replicas to install
   * `DDC_LICENSE` - path to your DDC license
   * `DIND_SUBNET` - subnet used for the bridge network created
-  * `DIND_DNS` - DNS server to use for the docker daemons running in docker
+  * `DIND_DNS` - DNS server to use for the Docker daemons running in docker
-  * `DIND_RESTART` - restart policy for the docker daemon containers
+  * `DIND_RESTART` - restart policy for the Docker daemon containers
   * `NET_IF` - customize the network interface name used for creating the ALIAS_IP
   * `ALIAS_IP` - IP address to set as an alias to your network interface; used to keep static IP when changing networks
   * `DOMAIN_NAME` - domain name to use for Jenkins behind HRM